Dynatrace/OneAgent-SDK/README.md

 ## Trace custom services

-You can use the SDK to trace custom services.
-A custom service is a meaningful part of your code that you want to trace but that does not fit any other tracer.
+You can use the SDK to trace custom service methods.
+A custom service method is a meaningful part of your code that you want to trace but that does not fit any other tracer.
 An example could be the callback of a periodic timer.

 ```Java
 String serviceMethod = "onTimer";
 String serviceName = "PeriodicCleanupTask";